Department of Nursing & Public Health

 Examination of the major public health issues facing the U.S. and world population.
 Investigation of major public health initiatives, public policy, and ethical issues related to public health.
 Prerequisite(s): junior standing.
 (Same as CAP 3160) (Variable)

-The Public Health internship seminar course is a professional development oriented course which provides skills and abilities related to job-seeking, career, and field experiences.
+Professional development oriented course which provides skills and abilities related to job-seeking, career, and field experiences.
 The focus is on development of professional tools including portfolios, resumes, interviewing skills, and relevant certifications.
 This course is a prerequisite to PH 4180 Internship.
 Prerequisite(s): consent of instructor.
-(Variable)
+(Fall and Spring)

 PH 3230.
 Drug Prevention Education for School Health Educators — 3 hrs.